Distinguished Visiting Adjunct Professor

 Schreck began his practice following his graduation from the University of Virginia School of Law in 1969, joining the Charleston law firm of Buist Moore Smythe McGee.
-He was instrumental in the growth of that firm’s traditional admiralty law practice, as the Port of Charleston grew to be one of the leading container ports in the U.S. He became an equity partner at Womble Carlyle upon that firm’s merger with Buist Moore in May, 2011.
+He was instrumental in the growth of that firm’s traditional admiralty law practice, as the Port of Charleston became one of the leading container ports in the U.S. He joined Womble Carlyle upon that firm’s merger with Buist Moore in May, 2011.

 Schreck serves as an Associate Editor of American Maritime Cases, the official court reporter for published maritime cases in the United States.
-He has been listed in The Best Lawyers in America for 25 years, in South Carolina Super Lawyers since its inception, and he is currently recognized in Chambers USA in the field of shipping law.
-He is a frequent lecturer and speaker on maritime law, including recent presentations at:
+Up until his retirement from active practice in January 2018, he had been listed in The Best Lawyers in America for 25 years, in South Carolina Super Lawyers since its inception, and was recognized in Chambers USA in the field of Transportation: Shipping Litigation (Nationwide Category).

-Schreck is active in a number of maritime industry organizations.
-He is a member and past-president of the Propeller Club of Charleston, a member and past chairman of the Maritime Association of South Carolina, and a steering committee member of World Trade Center Charleston.
-He also serves on the U.S. Coast Guard’s Charleston Area Maritime Security Committee, a position requiring a national security clearance.
+Schreck remains active in a number of maritime industry organizations.
+He is a member and past-president of the Propeller Club of Charleston, and a member and chairman emeritus of the Maritime Association of South Carolina.
+He also serves, as an at-large, private sector appointee to the U.S. Coast Guard’s Charleston Area Maritime Security Committee, a position requiring a national security clearance.

-LL.B, University of Virginia School of Law; Rockefeller Brothers “Trial Year” Fellowship, Princeton Theological Seminary; B.A., Hampden-Sydney College
+LL.B, University of Virginia School of Law; B.A., Hampden-Sydney College